koenbok/Framer/readme.md

 [Framer Studio](http://framerjs.com) is a prototyping app for Mac, based on Framer.js.
 Framer Studio includes an editor based on CoffeeScript, instant visual feedback and much more.

+[Join the group](https://www.facebook.com/groups/framerjs/) at Facebook for help, ideas and general prototyping talk.
+Also feel free to post your work.

 ## Get Started

 - [Download] (http://framerjs.com/static/downloads/Framer.zip) (Framer.js & Framer Generator)